SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 ### Rendering slots <a name="slots_rendering"></a>

 The [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) element allows you to render children, nested in your web component, in a desired place in the shadow DOM.
-You should render each slot, defined in your component's metadata (see [Understanding UI5 Web Components Metadata](./03-understanding-components-metadata.md)), somewhere in the `.bhs` template.
+You should render each slot, defined in your component's metadata (see [Understanding UI5 Web Components Metadata](./03-understanding-components-metadata.md)), somewhere in the `.hbs` template.

 To render the default slot simply render a `slot` tag: